1. How many holes can I drill out of one bit?

 Usually when this questions comes up it is because the bit is glazed.
 Glazing occurs when too much heat is generated at the segments of the bit (stop pushing so hard and/or slow the speed down).
 When glazing has occurred your bit will "sit and spin" or drill really slow.
 The simple fix to this is usually drilling a hole into a cinder block.
 The abrasive nature of the block will clear the glazing and expose new diamonds thus "sharpening" your bit.

-3. Can I use my hammer drill with your dry core bits?
+3. Can I use my hammer drill with core bits?

-You can provided you have: 1) the correct adapter and 2) a setting on your drill for spin only (the hammer action will blow the diamonds right off the bit, making it useless).
+You can use a hammer drill with dry core bits provided you have: 1) the correct adapter and 2) a setting on your drill for spin only (the hammer action will blow the diamonds right off the bit, making it useless).

 4. Are your core bits self-centering?